MananDesai54/DragonChain/README.md

 - A Dragon is a tokenized micro-license used to interact with the Dragonchain commercial platform services.
 - Total supply of DRGN is capped at 433,494,437 Dragons.

+# What is TIME
+- TIME is the mechanism through which Dragon holders gain rewards for holding Dragon tokens over time.
+- This creates a loyalty program for holders, helping to reduce volatility and keep funds secure.
+- Dragons do not accumulate TIME when held in an exchange wallet.

 # How TIME is Calculated:
 - Note
   - TIME is calculated with a Last-in-First-Out (LIFO) accounting method.
 This means that the TIME attached to the most recently-added Dragons will be the first to go if any move out of a wallet